Continuing the fight against cybersex trafficking

 At the core of our mission is enabling investigations of all sorts to take place with unparalleled speed, scale, and accuracy.
 In addition, we strive to ensure that data of all types, from social media to emails, from databases to documents, and from log files to registry hives, is understood, accessible, and fully indexable so that investigations, regardless of who is conducting them or why, can take place faster than ever.

-So, the next time you hear about the exploitation of a child or are reminded that child pornography is a growing stain on the fabric of civilization, know that there are companies out there that are the good guys.
 Alongside government agencies, law enforcement, public advocacy groups like Thorn and the Internet Crimes Against Children Task Force, and other like-minded private sector companies, Nuix is creating some pretty amazing technology of our own that will have a material impact on catching the perpetrators of these most heinous crimes, and bringing them to justice.

 Nuix is in the fight, and failure is not an option.